YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

     cache-player-profile-result-timeout: 1440 #(83)!
 ```

-1. Asynchronous features below are aiming to reduce the load on server threads by processing tasks asynchronously.
+1. Asynchronous features below are aiming to reduce the load on main server (server thread) by processing tasks asynchronously.
-2. Make entity tracking saving asynchronously, can improve performance significantly, especially in some massive entities in small area situations.
+2. Make entity tracking asynchronously, can improve performance significantly, especially in some massive entities in small area situations.
 3. Enable compat mode ONLY if Citizens or NPC plugins using real entity has installed.
-Compat mode fixed visibility issue with player type NPCs of Citizens, but still recommend to use packet based / virtual entity NPC plugin, e.g. ZNPC Plus, Adyeshach, Fancy NPC or else.
+Compat mode fixed visibility issue with player type NPCs of Citizens,
+but still recommend to use packet based / virtual entity NPC plugin to gain better performance, e.g. ZNPC Plus, Adyeshach, Fancy NPC or else.
-4. Maximum number of threads to use, 0 for auto. __(Recommended value: 1/2 of CPU cores)__
+4. Maximum number of threads to use, 0 for auto.
+__(Recommended value: 1/2 of CPU cores)__
 5. Thread keepalive time in seconds, threads with no tasks will be terminated if they exceed the time.
 6. Make PlayerData saving asynchronously.
 7. Make mob pathfinding calculation asynchronously.
-8. Maximum number of threads to use, 0 for auto. __(Recommended value: 1/4 of CPU cores)__
+8. Maximum number of threads to use, 0 for auto.
+__(Recommended value: 1/4 of CPU cores)__
 9. Thread keepalive time in seconds, threads with no tasks will be terminated if they exceed the time.
 10. Whether asynchronous mob spawning should be enabled.
 On servers with many entities, this can improve performance by up to 15%.
 You must have Paper's `per-player-mob-spawns` config set to true for this to work.
 One quick note - this does not actually spawn mobs async (that would be very unsafe).
 This just offloads some expensive calculations that are required for mob spawning.
 11. ___Experimental feature, report any bugs you encounter!___  Whether asynchronous locator should be enabled.
 This offloads structure locating to other threads.
 Only for locate command, dolphin treasure finding and eye of ender currently.
-12. Maximum number of threads to use, 0 for auto. __(Recommended value: 1)__
+12. Maximum number of threads to use, 0 for auto.
+__(Recommended value: 1)__

 13. The features below are aiming to reduce unnecessary calculations & use more efficient methods to optimize the server.
 14. Use the new Virtual Thread introduced in JDK 21 for Async Chat Executor.